The Functional Logic of the Visual Information Processing Circuits

 - Aurel A. Lazar, Nikul H. Ukani, and Yiyin Zhou, Sparse Identification of Contrast Gain Control in the Fruit Fly Photoreceptor and Amacrine Cell Layer, The Journal of Mathematical Neuroscience, Volume 10, Number 3, Springer Open, February 2020.

 The figure above depicts the steady state I/O visualization of the spatio-temporal DNP for natural images.
 Top Row—Input images.
 Second Row—Input images visualized on a logarithmic scale.
-Third Row—Responses without the MVP block.
-Fourth Row—Responses with the MVP block.
-Left Column—Stimuli presented at low luminance, Middle Column—Medium luminance, Right Column—High luminance.
+Third Row—Responses without the MVP blocks modeling the spatio-temporal feedback due to amacrine cells.
+Fourth Row—Responses with the MVP blocks.
+Left Column—Stimuli presented at low luminance, Middle Column—medium luminance, Right Column—high luminance.

 Motion Detection Using Local Phase Information

 Spatial phase in an image is indicative of local features such as edges when considering phase congruency.
 We have devised a motion detection algorithm based on local phase information and constructed a fast, parallel algorithm for its real-time implementation.
 Our results suggest that local spatial phase information may provide an efficient alternative to perform many visual tasks in silico as well as in vivo biological vision systems.

 - Aurel A. Lazar, Nikul H. Ukani and Yiyin Zhou, A Motion Detection Algorithm Using Local Phase Information, Computational Intelligence and Neuroscience, Volume 2016, January 2016.